 - Preheat oven to 365 degrees.
 Position your rack on the 2nd shelf.

 - With a stand or hand mixer, cream butter and sugars for 3 minutes until fluffy.
 Add eggs and vanilla and beat for another 3 minutes until whipped.
 In a separate bowl, mix your flour, baking powder, baking soda, and sea salt.
 Then add to the creamed mixture.
 Stir this by hand or with the “stir” setting of your mixer.
 Then add in chocolate chips and mix with a wooden spoon or spatula.
 Drop by the heaping tablespoon or use a cookie scoop onto a parchment lined cookie sheet.
 Bake for 9-11 minutes until edges are slightly brown and center is puffed and almost fully cooked through.
 Let stand on cookie sheet for a few minutes.

 - If you prefer a different kind of chocolate chip or nuts, go for it!
 Try a mix of dark and white chocolate chips, or milk chocolate chips and pecans.
 Want to know more about the effects different chips have on your chocolate chip cookies?
 Check this out! http://bakingbites.com/2012/02/dark-chocolate-vs-semisweet-chocolate-chips-in-chocolate-chip-cookies/

-If you want a video tutorial, be sure to check out Bea making some of these BEST chocolate chip cookies EVER!
+If you want an extra cute video tutorial, be sure to check out Bea making some of these BEST chocolate chip cookies EVER!